BuildForSDG/voiceout-api/README.md

 ## About

 Nigeria is a very big country that needs the VoiceOut app in our battle against Corruption.
-VoiceOut is an App that exposes Bribery, Corruption and Irregularities in Nigerian Institutions.
+VoiceOut is an App that exposes Irregularities, Bribery and Corruption in Nigerian Institutions.

 We believe this app will serve as an efficient tool to report cases and also provide a platform to access firsthand information about numerous loopholes that exist in our institutions. <br/>